bgonp/msg.dw2e/readme.md

 #### Register
 - Click on `Registration` tab.
-- Write here your name, e-mail and password (twice).
+- Enter your name, e-mail and password (twice).
 Optionally, you can also upload an avatar.
 - If e-mail confirmation is enabled, you will receive an email with a button to confirm your account.
 - If not, you will be automaticly logged in.